WordPress/openverse/DOCUMENTATION_GUIDELINES.md

 ## Introduction

-Openverse Catalog API uses [drf-yasg](https://github.com/axnsan12/drf-yasg), which is a tool that generates real Swagger/OpenAPI 2.0 specifications from a Django Rest Framework API.
+Openverse API uses [drf-yasg](https://github.com/axnsan12/drf-yasg), which is a tool that generates real Swagger/OpenAPI 2.0 specifications from a Django Rest Framework API.

 <br/>